 Know where the main water shutoff is located and make sure every family member knows how to shut off the water at the main.
 The damage occurs after the water has had a chance to thaw and the ruptured or failed plumbing will spew water into your home.
 Stay vigilant for several days after the big freeze to make sure you do not have any problems.
-One way to quickly ascertain if there is a problem, is to turn off all of the faucets and ice-maker after the big freeze starts to thaw.
+If you do, one way to quickly ascertain if there is a problem, is to turn off all of the faucets and ice-make, contact PIC Plumbing Services, to help you with the situation.
 Be sure to monitor the water meter for any movement that would indicate unseen leaks.

 Prevention Matters With Frozen Pipes

 - Drip both hot and cold faucets in kitchen and bathrooms.
 This will keep water moving through the pipes.
 Pay particular attention to pipes running through outside walls.
 Ice makers should be left on and set to make ice, especially if the water lines run under the house or through a back wall.

 - Open cabinet doors under sinks in the kitchen and bathrooms to allow heat and circulation to enter the area.

 - Disconnect and drain garden hoses during the winter.
 In order to protect exterior faucets, cover the faucets with insulated foam covers.
 Or, better yet, cut off the water supply to exterior or install exterior faucets that cut off the water supply inside foundation walls.